What is Earwax

 Ever heard of too much of a good thing?
 Too much earwax can often cause serious problems.
 Earwax, scientifically known as cerumen, is a combination of sweat, dead skin cells from the inner ear, and sebum (a waxy oil secreted from the glands inside the ear canal).
 Although it may seem gross, it is a naturally occurring substance that lubricates and protects the inside of the ear from dirt, bacteria, and anything else that might try to sneak its way into the ear canal.

-What Color Is YOUR Earwax?
+What Color Is Your Earwax?

 Earwax comes in many different colors, depending on your age and genetic makeup.
 Anywhere from yellow to light brown indicates healthy earwax.
-However, if your wax is dark brown it could be old, impacted, and has all sorts of gross stuff in it like dirt, bugs, and hair.
+However, if your wax is dark brown it could be old, impacted, and have all sorts of gross stuff in it like dirt, bugs, and hair.
 Yuck!

 Over time, wax can build up within the ear, blocking the eardrum.
 The eardrum doesn’t have to be completely blocked for you to start having trouble hearing.
 Any blockage of the eardrum that causes symptoms or obstructs vision into the ear is considered cerumen impaction.

 Earwax impaction often creeps up on us when we are least expecting it!
 Let’s face it, we all have earwax and sometimes we just want to do a quick clean.
 Therefore, we feel compelled to use a cotton swab, bobby pin or even car keys to scrape out unwanted wax.
 The problem is, not only are these methods ineffective, but they actually make the problem worse!